Every summer there are free outdoor movies at venues like Canada Place, Stanley Park, downtown Vancouver and across the Lower Mainland.

 For more information check out Downtown Vancouver Movie Night.

 Abbotsford Free Outdoor Movies

 The 1993 movie Sandlot showed at Abbotsford’s Centennial Park Ball Diamond at Mill Lake Park at 2310 Emerson Street on Saturday, July 14, 2018.
 Admission is free and show time is at dusk (so a bit after 8 pm).

 There was an orchestra performance, puppet show and the Disney movie Planes at Mill Lake Park starting at 7 pm on August 9th.
 It was a free event in the lead-up to the Abbotsford Airshow which takes place on in mid-August.

 Click Abbotsford Concert & Movie Night for information about both the Airshow and the free Thursday evening event.

 Burnaby Free Outdoor Movies

-Free Outdoor Movies in Burnaby take place outside the Bob Prittie Library – Metrotown Branch at the corner of Kingsborough and MacKay on Thursday evenings in August starting at 8:30 pm.
+Free Outdoor Movies in Burnaby take place outside the Bob Prittie Library – Metrotown Branch at the corner of Kingsborough and MacKay (at 6100 Willingdon Avenue) on Thursday evenings in August starting at 8:30 pm.

 Click Burnaby Outdoor Movie Series for further details.